 Where can I use the travel card?

 - On long-distance buses within Malaga’s Metropolitan Area.

 - On local buses in Malaga, Alhaurin de la Torre, Benalmadena and Rincon de la Victoria.

 - With malagabici, the city of Malaga’s public bicycle loan scheme.

-- On underground trains in Malaga and Seville and, in the near future, Granada.
+- On underground trains in Malaga, Seville and Granada.